1997–98 Orlando Magic season

 The 1997–98 Orlando Magic season was the ninth season for the Orlando Magic in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Magic hired Chuck Daly as their new head coach; Daly led the Detroit Pistons to two consecutive NBA championships between 1989 and 1990.
-The team also acquired All-Star guard Mark Price from the Golden State Warriors, acquired Derek Harper from the Dallas Mavericks, and signed free agent Bo Outlaw.
+The team also acquired former All-Star guard Mark Price from the Golden State Warriors, acquired Derek Harper and Ed O'Bannon from the Dallas Mavericks, and signed free agent Bo Outlaw.
+However, O'Bannon was released to free agency shortly before the regular season began.

+Regular season

-Under Daly, the Magic got off to a solid 16–7 start to the regular season; however, they struggled losing nine of their next ten games, as Penny Hardaway only played just 19 games due to a knee injury, averaging 16.4 points and 1.5 steals per game.
-The team then lost seven straight games in January, as Darrell Armstrong was out for the remainder of the season after 48 games, due to a torn rotator cuff in his right shoulder.
-The Magic also signed free agent Vernon Maxwell in January, but released him to free agency after eleven games, as he later on signed with the Charlotte Hornets.
+Under Daly and with the addition of Price, Harper and Outlaw, the Magic got off to a solid 16–7 start to the regular season, which included a six-game winning streak in November.
+However, the team struggled losing nine of their next ten games, as Penny Hardaway only played just 19 games due to a left knee injury.
+The team posted a seven-game losing streak in January, as Darrell Armstrong was out for the remainder of the season after 48 games, due to a torn rotator cuff in his right shoulder.
+The Magic signed free agent Vernon Maxwell in January, but released him to free agency after eleven games, as he later on signed with the Charlotte Hornets.
+The Magic fell below .500 in winning percentage, and held a 23–25 record at the All-Star break.

 At mid-season, the team traded Rony Seikaly to the Utah Jazz in exchange for Greg Foster and Chris Morris; however, the trade was voided due to Seikaly failing to report to the Jazz within the 48-hour deadline, because of a foot injury.
-Instead, he was then traded along with second-year forward Brian Evans to the New Jersey Nets in exchange for David Benoit, Kevin Edwards and Yinka Dare, who never played for the Magic and was released to free agency.
+Instead, he was then traded along with second-year forward Brian Evans to the New Jersey Nets in exchange for David Benoit, Kevin Edwards and Yinka Dare; Dare never played for the Magic and was soon released to free agency.
+Before the trade, Seikaly averaged 15.0 points and 7.6 rebounds per game in 47 games.
 After the trade, the Magic signed free agent and former Slam Dunk champion Spud Webb to a 10-day contract, as he appeared in four games for the team before being waived.
-The Magic held a 23–25 record at the All-Star break, and finished in fifth place in the Atlantic Division with a 41–41 record, missing the NBA playoffs for the first time since the 1992–93 season.
+The Magic played above .500 for the remainder of the season, and finished in fifth place in the Atlantic Division with a 41–41 record; the team failed to qualify for the NBA playoffs for the first time since the 1992–93 season.